Scottish Episcopal Church History

 Eventually the short-term people who had been such a gift moved on leaving us with a wonderful legacy - the confidence to reach out to the whole community and not just to those who thought of themselves as Episcopalians or even as church people.
 One immediate result was that the notice boards were changed, taking out the word “Episcopal” - a word puzzling to some and a barrier for others.
 The boards now just gave the name of the church and the words A Church for Everyone.
 Very soon the congregations included people whose ecclesiastical origin had been in the Baptist, Brethren, Lutheran, Methodist, Presbyterian and Roman Catholic Churches, or indeed in no church at all.
 Ecumenical services with the Church of Scotland and Roman Catholic congregations in the village of Pitmedden attracted surprisingly large numbers – three hundred on one evening.

-Saint Mary's and Saint James's outreach to the communities included the founding of a lunch club for the elderly, a day care centre, parent and toddler meetings, home groups, a Mothers' Union branch, youth groups and a highly successful drama group for teenagers, Dramatize.
-Much time and effort was put into the chaplaincy of nine schools across the parish area and, at the other end of the age spectrum, to the care of the house-bound and those in nursing homes.
+Saint Mary's and Saint James's outreach to the communities included the founding of a lunch club for the elderly, a day care centre, parent and toddler meetings, home groups, a Mothers' Union branch, youth and children's groups, an after school club and a highly successful drama group for teenagers, Dramatize.
+Much time and effort was put into the chaplaincy of nine schools across the parish area and, at the other end of the age spectrum, to the care of the house-bound and those in care homes.
 There was also an awareness of the world beyond Buchan and we established companion relationships with parishes in Woodbury in the United States (where the clergy of Connecticut elected Samuel Seabury as the first Bishop in America, and who was consecrated in Aberdeen in 1784, the beginning of the Anglican Communion) and also with Engcobo in Transkei, South Africa.
 Links with mission partners were formed elsewhere in Africa and also in Nepal, Palestine and Papua New Guinea.